• Skip to primary navigation

 4. Graham cracker crust: A traditional Philadelphia cheesecake always has a buttery graham cracker crust at the bottom.
 This is ground-up graham cracker, melted butter, and a little sugar combined.
 This adds the perfect crunch and base for slicing and serving the cheesecake.

 5. Vanilla extract: To enhance flavor, I like to use pure vanilla extract which gives a subtle hint of sweetness and goes so well with the cream flavors in the cheesecake.
-If you like working with vanilla bean paste, you can certainly use that as well.

 Philadelphia cheesecake

-How to make Philadelphia Cheesecake (step-by-step photos)
+How to make Philadelphia Cheesecake

 This Philadelphia cheesecake recipe is such a foolproof easy cheesecake and I will give you all the instructions you will need to create this delicious old-fashioned Philadelphia cheesecake at home.

-Preparing the Graham cracker crust:
+Preparing the Graham cracker crust

 Start by preheating your oven to 425 F. Add graham crackers to a food processor and mix on high speed until it is fine crumbs.
 In a mixing bowl, combine graham cracker crumbs, sugar, and melted butter until well combined and just a little moist.
 Press the graham cracker mixture onto the bottom of a 9-inch springform pan.
 Pre-bake the crust for about 3 minutes then let cool.

-Make the cheesecake filling:
+Make the cheesecake filling

 To make the filling, in a separate large mixing bowl, beat softened cream cheese until smooth using an electric mixer on medium speed.
 Gradually add granulated sugar while continuing to mix until well combined.
 Next, beat in eggs one at a time, followed by vanilla extract.

-Bake the cheesecake
+Baking the cheesecake

 Baking a full-sized cheesecake that comes out smooth and creamy without any cracks on top is easy if you use a water bath.
 Don't be afraid if you have never done this.
 The steps are simple and I have listed all of them out for you below and in the recipe!